-Just about 3 years ago she finally got the chance and opened the Salty Tart.
-It is an award-winning treasure in the Midtown Global Market.
-Filled with artisan breads (she uses a sour starter she got when she worked with Nancy Silverton), French pastries, to die for cookies and cupcakes.
-We did an event together last summer for a Farm-to-Table dinner at the Walker Art Museum and I got to work in her kitchen.
-Not only were her desserts lick-the-plate-clean-delicious and gorgeous, but her team at the bakery loved every second of being there with her.
-She opened her dream bakery and it is as wonderful and fun as she is.
+In 2008 she finally got the chance and opened the Salty Tart, which was an award-winning treasure in the Midtown Global Market.
+Filled with artisan breads (she uses a sour starter she got when she worked with Nancy Silverton), French pastries, to-die-for cookies and cupcakes.
+We did an event together one summer for a Farm-to-Table dinner at the Walker Art Museum and I got to work in her kitchen.
+Not only were her desserts lick-the-plate-clean delicious and gorgeous, but her team at the bakery loved every second of being there with her.
+She opened her dream bakery and it was wonderful and fun as she is.

-Michelle has generously shared her recipe (below) for this stunning Pear Galette, which is rustic and easy to make.
-She, of course, makes her own puff pastry at the Salty Tart, but you can create this pear galette very quickly by using a store-bought pastry.
+Michelle generously shared her recipe (below) for this stunning Pear Galette, which is rustic and easy to make.
+She, of course, makes her own puff pastry, but you can create this pear galette very quickly by using a store-bought pastry.

 The Salty Tart’s Pear Galette